proquito/proquito.github.io/index.md

 This is where you can find some of my Data science projects, from regression to classification

+FORGET AOUT THE REST GO TO THE BOTTOM OF THE PAGE AND CLICK THE LINK TO THE REPOSITORY PROQUITO

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for